 Title VII of the Civil Rights Act of 1964 prohibits discrimination based on race and color.
-Similar provisions in the Georgia Code and Atlanta City Ordinances extend these prohibitions to situations that are not covered by the federal laws.
+Similar provisions in the Georgia Code and Atlanta City Ordinances extend these prohibitions to situations that are not covered by federal laws.

 Yet even though racial discrimination is illegal, it still happens far too often in Atlanta.
 If your employer or a prospective employer violated your rights with acts of racial discrimination, it is a good idea to talk to Atlanta racial discrimination attorneys with skill and experience fighting for the rights of employees.